Memorandum No. 4

 Two observations come to mind: I admire the involvement of the common people uniting and calling for equality, equity, and justice.
 I appreciate the involvement of both active and part-time journalists recording the events.

 I limit my capacity to express criticism because my role as an ally to the BLM movement is supportive, not directive.
-Having described my stance, I offer my assistance by providing the following counsel: when admonishing mass media or the fourth estate, social activists should take a nuanced approach.
+Having described my position, I offer the following reminder: when admonishing mass media or the fourth estate, social activists should take a nuanced approach.
 Most reporters, especially local ones, work tirelessly to disseminate the most up-to-date facts on grassroots activities.
 Distancing or discrediting them will hurt the momentum of these social movements.
 Instead, to clarify their overall message, community leaders should proactively include members of the press.

 The police is a deeply flawed institution.
 The remedy to their failures is a systemic overhaul: drastic redistribution of government funds, and reprioritizing service over state control.